secops4thewin/link_analysis_app/README.md

   - bellmanFord

 ###### Path Selection Directed
 When performing path highlighting, you can honor the direction of the path by selecting true.
-So in the following scenario if you wanted to map a path from A through to C in the following  ```A<B<C``` setting this setting to False would allow the path to be created.
+So in the following scenario if you wanted to map a path from A through to C in the following  ```A:B B:C``` setting this setting to False would allow the path to be created.
   - True
   - False (Default)